rticommunity/rticonnextdds-usecases-umaa/README.md

 [Download from AUVSI](https://www.auvsi.org/unmanned-maritime-autonomy-architecture)

 The UMAA standard defines the following(as of 6.0):
-- DDS Level:
+- Middleware level:
   - Data model(~600 data types in an IDL format)
   - No QOS (Exception: Large Collections- PRESENTATION)
   - Topics(“Interfaces”) per “Service”.
 - Application level:
   - Command state machine/handshaking("Flow Control")
   - Large data set synchronization("Large Collections")
-  - Type inheritance("Generic/Specified Types")
+  - Type extension("Generalizations/Specializations")
+- Systems level:
-- "Components", which are a collection of "Interfaces" derived from the UMAA MBSE model.
+  - "Components": Collection of "Interfaces" defined in the UMAA MBSE model.
     - This starter kit provides an xml definition of the Autopilot and USVNAV component
       DDS entities based on our interpretation of the v1.0 Component Definitions release.
     - There are currently ~40 components defined by UMAA of which 9 are Distro A.
       (`resources/components/UMAA Component Definitions v1.0.pdf`)

 *NOTE:
 The application level requirements (i.e Flow Control/Large Collections/Generic-Specified types)